Sustainability: Batteries & Solar | Water | Heating

 - See also: LPG water heating at high altitudes.

-Cooking
+Our Cooking Facilities

 -

-- Kitchen cooktop (3-burner)
+- Kitchen cooktop (LPG 3-burner)

-- Microwave oven
+- Microwave oven (Electric)

-- Sandwich press
+- Sandwich press (Electric)

-- Weber BabyQ oven (external)
+- Weber BabyQ oven (LPG – external)

 Our 3-burner kitchen cooktop and (external) Weber oven are both powered by LPG.